-Prerequisite: Master of Business Administration or equivalent / Entry subject to approval from Dean and Programme Director and Completion of a Postgraduate Research Methods course.
+Prerequisite: Master of Business Administration or equivalent / Entry subject to approval from Dean and Programme Director and Completion of a Postgraduate Research Methods course

 The School of Business and Economics offers the degree of Doctor of Business Administration.
 Students wishing to pursue this programme should consult the Dean for admission requirements and regulations.
-The programme is offered on either a full time or a part-time basis.
-Students undertake rigorous research in an area of business administration leading to a thesis of 80,000-100,000 words.
-Students need to have a good level of research experience in order to undertake this programme.
+The programme is offered on either a full time or a part time basis.
+Students are required to develop a doctoral level thesis proposal and present it to the PG Committee for approval before embarking on the thesis stage.
+Students need to pass this stage before going to the thesis stage.